elenahorton21/CS262/WireProtocol/src/README.md

 This folder contains the socket implementation of our chat app.

 # Usage
-To run this application, first start the server by running `python3 -m server.py`.
+To run this application, first start the server by running `python3 -m src.server` from the `WireProtocol` directory.

-Then, in another terminal window, start the client by running `python3 -m client.py`
+Then, in another terminal window, start the client by running `python3 -m src.client` from the `WireProtocol` directory.

 To configure the host and port you are running on, you must edit the `config.py` file in this `src` folder.